 Yes, there is an installation fee and this is dependent on the location.
 A member of the sales team can quote this once they have all the installation details.

-A three year manufacturing warranty is included when you buy a new sunbed.
+A one years manufacturing warranty is included when you buy a new sunbed.

 You can pay either by cash, cheques or via bank transfer.
 The type of cards that we accept are MasterCard, Maestro, Visa Debit and Visa Electron.
 Call us for more info!